rzamoramx/core_banking_system_es_cqrs/README.md

    docker run -it --rm --net host --name immuclient codenotary/immuclient:latest
    ```

-   And log in (default user: immudb, default password: immudb)
+   And log in (default user: immudb, default password: immudb) you can use the client commands to interact with the ImmuDB instance
    ```bash
    login immudb
    set balance 20